 Today, the insurance company can look at a person’s specific behavior.
 If a driver is on the road much less than a typical driver, an insurance company can offer them a premium reduction.
 If a driver has a sensor installed in their vehicle, the insurance company can reward a driver for driving at or below the speed limit.
 Drivers in Nevada no longer need to be evaluated based on the characteristics of the group.
 Instead, the insurance company can look at the driver’s individual behavior to determine the amount of risk involved in insuring the driver given the totality of the circumstances.

 Personalization of coverage based on needs: Today, drivers use their vehicles in more diverse ways than ever before.
 They might use their vehicle to drive for work.
 They might work for themselves as a rideshare driver for a company like Uber or Lyft.
 A driver might use their vehicle very little and only for personal use.
-Artificial intelligence allows insurance providers to cater to each consumer’s needs based on their driving behaviors.
+AI allows insurance providers to cater to each consumer’s needs based on their driving behaviors.

 Accuracy in the insurance sales process: Artificial insurance systems can make the insurance sales process more accurate.
 Previously, insurance companies relied on honest statements from applicants about their personal characteristics and driving histories.
 Now, artificial intelligence allows insurers to gather more information than ever before and analyze it quickly to make sure that they’re providing insurance based on accurate information about their customers.